Learn the common signs of mental illness in adults and adolescents.

 All FDA black box warnings are at the end of this fact sheet.
 Please review before taking this medication.

-Acamprosate is a medication that works in the brain to treat alcohol dependence.
+Acamprosate is a medication that works in the brain to treat alcohol use disorder.
 Acamprosate works by decreasing cravings and urges to use alcohol.
 This allows people who take the medication to control urges to drink and help to continue to not use alcohol.
 Acamprosate does not help with symptoms of alcohol withdrawal.

 Symptoms of alcohol dependence include: